Sue Dranchak

 My artwork reflects my reaction to the natural world - I enjoy exploring the visual elements provided by nature and playing with color and shape to create emotion and expression.
 Choosing the path and life of a professional Artist has not always been easy but it has always felt right.
 I absolutely love to make art and I love sharing my art with you.

-"I like to travel and enjoy meeting the challenges that each environment has to offer.
-Traveling between such extreme and diverse geographical locations has kept me from getting into a rut, pushed me beyond my own boundaries and helped me to grow as an artist and an individual." ~ Sue Dranchak
+"I love to travel and enjoy meeting the challenges that each environment new has to offer.
+Traveling between such extreme and diverse geographical locations has kept me from getting into an artistic rut, pushed me beyond my own boundaries and helped me to grow as an artist and an individual." ~ Sue Dranchak